YuvalAnteby/YuvalAnteby/README.md

 <!--
 **YuvalAnteby/YuvalAnteby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-## 👨‍💻 I'm a CS student at Bar Ilan university
+ - 👨‍💻 I'm a CS student @ Bar Ilan university
  - 💬 Ask me about anything
- - ⚡ Fun fact: I love video games 🎮, and working out in the gym 🏋️‍♂️
+ - ⚡ My hobbies: I love video games 🎮, and working out in the gym 🏋️‍♂️
  - 📫 How to reach me: yuvala2001@gmail.com

 ## :email: Find me on: